aerogear/graphback/docs/gettingstarted.md

-GraphQL Types annotated with `@model` will be processed by Graphback to give you fully functional backend and client side queries that support our CRUD specification.
+GraphQL Types annotated with `@model` will be processed by Graphback to give you fully functional backend and client side queries that follow CRUD specification.
 Graphback will work with your current GraphQL enabled Node.js application or can help you to create new one.

 ![](/img/diagramsmall.png)